298 Years of the History of Crowdsourcing

 4. Iceland government crowdsources the process for its new constitution — 2011

-Crowdsourcing, is one of the oldest work processes in human history and has had steady grown in acceptance over the past 300 (actually 298) years.
+Crowdsourcing, is one of the oldest work processes in human history and has steadily grown in acceptance over the past 300+ years.
 The facts remains that its popularity, in large part, is due to the Internet.
 It’s the information super highway that has allowed crowdsourcing to flourish.
 By giving birth to a myriad products and services that solve many issues by tapping into a massive collaboration tool.

-Case in point, this year we say goodbye to the print edition of the Britannica Encyclopedia.
-The reference book company has beenin business for 244 years.
+Case in point, this year we say goodbye to the print edition of the Encyclopaedia Britannica.
+The reference book company has been in business since 1768.
+However, the company announced in March 2012 that it would no longer produce new print editions and would focus solely on its online version and other digital educational products, according to Wikipedia.
 Now there are a handful of reasons why Jorge Cauz, President of Britannica, made this decision.
-But one of the undeniable facts is the competition that Wikipedia presents – a crowd-powered reference site.
+But one of the undeniable facts is the competition that Wikipedia represents – a crowd-powered reference site.

-When making the case for crowdsourcing, understanding its history is as important as its present and future.
-And this timeline provides a nice representation of what crowdsourcing has been able to accomplish in a very (historically) short period of time.
+When making the case for crowdsourcing, understanding its history is as important as its present and its future.

 About Author